The First Call: Who to Call When Someone Dies

-- The attending physician, a coroner or medical examiner to officially pronounce the death.
+- The attending physician, a coroner, or medical examiner will be needed to officially pronounce the death.
 If the deceased was in a hospital or other care facility, this is typically arranged by the staff.

-- Family members or a legal representative of the deceased.
-They will need to locate the deceased's pre-arranged funeral plan, if one exists, for direction in how to proceed with funeral arrangements.
+- Family members or a legal representative of the deceased should be contacted first if you think the deceased had a pre-arranged funeral plan.
+If a plan exists it will provide you with direction on how to proceed with funeral arrangements.

 Information you need to provide to the first call Funeral Director and other parties: